softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

  FROM purchase JOIN pet WHERE purchase.petId = pet.id;
 ```

-Given the follow source tables,
+Given the following source tables,

 **Source**